dankamongmen/dankdryer/README.md

 # Questions

 * How does air flow?
 Let's get some visible air and test it.
-* Would we benefit from thermal insulation material in the hotbox?
 * What all could we accomplish by reading RFID?